Kinetic interacting particle system: parameter estimation from complete and partial discrete observations: On the Hormander's condition for hypoellipticity

 The covariant derivative of $A_h$ in the direction of $A_j$ is defined as the vector field:

 The Lie bracket between the vector fields $A_j$ and $A_h$ is defined by:

-We will now use the Lie brackets to express the stochastic differential equation \eqref{eq: system vect 2} in terms of the Stratonovich integral instead of the Ito integral.
-For further details about the Stratonovich integral, refer to \cite[Section 7]{ECinlar} and \cite{Thalmayer}.
-Given two real-valued continuous semimartingales $X$ and $Y$, we denote the Stratonovich differential (see \cite[Definition 1.2.8]{Thalmayer}) as:
+We will now use these vector fields to express the stochastic differential equation \eqref{eq: system vect 2} in terms of the Stratonovich integral instead of the It\^{o} integral.
+For further details about the Stratonovich integral, we refer to \cite[Section 7]{ECinlar} and \cite{Thalmayer}.
+Given two real-valued continuous semimartingales $X$ and $Y$, the Stratonovich differential (see \cite[Definition 1.2.8]{Thalmayer}) is given by:

-where $\dd X$ is the standard Ito differential and $[X,Y]$ is the quadratic covariation.
+where $dX$ is the standard It\^{o} differential and $[X,Y]$ is the quadratic covariation.

-With the Stratonovich notation, the Ito formula can be written as a standard chain rule (see \cite[Proposition 1.2.10]{Thalmayer}).
-With this notation in mind, let us introduce the vector field \(A_0\), which appears when we write the model in \eqref{eq: system vect 2} in terms of the Stratonovich integral:
+Under the Stratonovich formulation, the It\^{o} formula simplifies to the standard chain rule (see \cite[Proposition 1.2.10]{Thalmayer}).
+With this in mind, let us introduce the vector field $A_0$, which emerges from the It\^{o}-to-Stratonovich conversion of the model in \eqref{eq: system vect 2}:

-It is straightforward to check that replacing the Itô integral in \eqref{eq: system vect 2} with the Stratonovich integral yields:
+It is straightforward to verify that rewriting \eqref{eq: system vect 2} as a Stratonovich equation yields:

-At this point, we are finally ready to define hypoellipticity in the sense of the stochastic calculus of variations (see p.129 of \cite{Nualart}).
+At this point, we are equipped to define hypoellipticity in the context of the stochastic calculus of variations (see \cite[p.
+129]{Nualart}).